bbatsov/blog/_posts/2011-04-27-programming-languages-worth-learning.markdown

 ---
 Once the undisputed king of the Internet Perl has recently fallen down from grace in its battle with the newer generation of dynamic languages like PHP, Ruby and Python.
-While I wouldn't advice anyone to start writing Web apps with Perl it's still the best language for write administration and helper scripts with minimum fuss and maximum developer throughput.
+While I wouldn't advise anyone to start writing Web apps with Perl it's still the best language for writing administration and helper scripts with minimum fuss and maximum developer throughput.
 It also has the greatest support for text processing ever and an extremely flexible(albeit a bit of confusing) syntax.